-Getting support from a therapist can help to navigate the emotional and physical effects of working in the creative industries.
-It can help you increase confidence, build resilience and help gain mental strength so that you can continue working in the industry you love.
+Getting support from a therapist can help you navigate the emotional and physical effects of working in the creative industries.
+It can help you increase confidence, build resilience, and help gain mental strength so that you can continue working in the industry you love.

 Reduce performance and social anxiety

 Improve work & life balance, and increase self-care

 Reduce stress due to the physical and mental strain of intensive work

 Improve relationship dynamics

 Find strategies to deal with the day to day stresses of working in the industry

 I bring together ten years' experience of working in the performing arts alongside my knowledge as a psychotherapist to provide a unique understanding and opportunity to help improve the mental health of artists and work with arts organisations to find better ways to support the creative professionals that work within them.